-If you are reading this, you are probably couped up in your home, apartment or wherever you have been forced to settle for the next couple of days, weeks and possibly months.
+If you are reading this, you are probably couped up in your home, apartment, or wherever you have been forced to settle for a couple of months.

-Local stores have run out of toilet paper, rice, and other ‘essential’ supplies but what is also flying off shelves are technological (hardware) devices like laptops, printers, webcams, and modems.
+Local stores ran out of toilet paper, rice, and other ‘essential’ supplies but what also flew off shelves were laptops, printers, webcams, and modems.
 Let’s not mention the millions of software and apps that are downloading every second.

-Retailers are also running out of printer paper because some people are still hooked on paper despite the great invention of emails and digital signing which can be done via PDFs.
+Retailers are also running out of printer paper because some of us are still hooked on paper despite the invention of emails and digital signing.

 State of play

 The term ‘home office‘ is no more a privilege for those people in senior management or for entrepreneurs – we all have to do it now.

 The coronavirus has shifted the way we integrate digitally – more people are learning how to use video-conferencing and collaboration tools.